SingleManTH/agiletoolkit.org/rules/doc-style-rules.md

 ### Code examples

-* Indent code blocks 4 spaces or 1 tab
+* Indent code blocks 4 spaces or 1 tab, or use github-style triple-backticks.
+* Quote inline code with github-style backticks: `null`, `my_func()` etc.
+* For inline SQL keywords such as SELECT or DELETE, use block caps without backticks

 ### Comments